specialprocedures/igdr.ch/content/posts/rent.md

 Since 2020, private rent has risen fastest in some of the UK's most deprived areas.
 This article tracks post-pandemic rent increases across the country and highlights geographies where income deprivation intersects with rising housing costs.

-- Private rents have risen by a third since 2025
+- Private rents have risen by a third across England since 2025
-- Rent has increased fastest in the North West of England
+- Rent has increased fastest in the North West
 - Areas surrounding urban investment programmes in the North West and Midlands are most likely to struggle with rising rents

 </div>